enkelmedia/NewsletterStudio-Documentation/content/package/3.0.0/concepts/themes.md

 `App_Plugins/MySitePlugins/NewsletterStudio/Themes/MyTheme`

-Notice here that the extentions for Newlsetter Studio should go in a folder called "NewsletterStudio" inside your custom folder in `App_Plugins`.
+Notice here that the extentions for Newsletter Studio should go in a folder called "NewsletterStudio" inside your custom folder in `App_Plugins`.
 Never try to put your custom code inside `App_Plugins/NewsletterStudio` as this folder might be removed/cleaned/re-populated during build.

 Newsletter Studio will scan each subfolder in "App_Plugins" and look for a folder called "NewsletterStudio".
 So basically a wildcard search like this: